Cq8jx/VJU-Project/University Regulations/VNU/DHQGHN-QD-4455 Regulation on Management of Diplomas and Certificates.md

          **Total**
   --------------------------------------------------------------------------------------------------------

-c)  Issuance of other certificates and certifications of the unit:
+h)  Issuance of other certificates and certifications of the unit:

   ------------------------------------------------------------------------------------
   TT       Type of         Number of      Number of        Number of issued Note